 Polkadot is a blockchain built with interoperability in mind.
 It brings together an ecosystem of private and public blockchains (parachains), enabling them to communicate.
 Non-blockchain systems can also become parachains under certain conditions.

 Parachains are hosted on Polkadot.
-This works because chains plug into a connectivity layer (called the Polkadot Relay chain), where they use the pooled security system of Polkadot to confirm transactions.
-And independent blockchains like Bitcoin can still enjoy the interoperability of Polkadot through bridges.
+This works because chains plug into a connectivity layer (called the Polkadot Relay chain), where they use Polkadot’s pooled security system to confirm transactions.
+Independent blockchains like Bitcoin can still enjoy the interoperability of Polkadot through bridges.

 2. Cosmos